development-images/ubuntu/boilerplate/python/README.md

 ## Poetry/pyproject.toml

-An [example pyproject.toml](pyproject.toml.example) file has been included.
-To use the template, rename the file to `pyproject.toml` and update the required values as needed.
-The default template includes various tools that VS Code will use.
+An [example pyproject.toml](pyproject.toml) file has been included.
+The file should be edited to add the requirements for your project/define the other configuration.

+When the container is created for the first time the [create.sh](.devcontainer/docker/scripts/create.sh) script will be executed which will install the various requirements for you.